iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 {% hint style="warning" %}
 The [Gramine TEE framework](choose-your-tee-framework.md#gramine) is not supported at the moment.
-Before going any further, make sure you managed to [Build with a Scone TEE application](create-your-first-sgx-app.md).
+This page is only applicable to the [Scone TEE framework](choose-your-tee-framework.md#scone).
 {% endhint %}

 {% hint style="success" %}